-What was your and/or your parents' job(s) in or associated with Stewart?
+What was your and/or your parents' job(s) with Stewart?
 How much did they earn?
 If you were a student, where did you attend school?
 What grade(s) were you in?

 Student Life After Stewart (for students)

 What were your career goals and future hopes after graduation?